Cunt Toward Enemy

 “I am perspiring from my forehead.”

 Rubicon leans toward the webcam, coming into mutilated focus.
-“I don’t think you are.”
+“I don’t believe you.”

 One minute.